santerj/meemirobotti/README.md

 # tech
 There are microservices.

 - `tg-gateway`: handles HTTP traffic to and from Telegram servers.
 It is a translation layer to convert bot commands to internal API calls.
-Theoretically it can be replicated to upscale traffic troughut (but not practically).
+Theoretically it can be replicated to upscale traffic troughput (not practically).
 It is built with [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
 - `python-api`: Endpoint for API calls made by `tg-gatewy` (and theoretically, gateway from any service like discord) – it is completely decoupled from Telegram bot command model.
 Built with [FastAPI](https://github.com/tiangolo/fastapi)
 - `redditor`: Seeks memes from reddit and puts them into a message queue.
 Built with [praw](https://github.com/praw-dev/praw)
 - `redis`: Used to decouple `python-api` and `redditor`.
 Contains a queue that is fed by `redditor` and consumed by `python-api`.